Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 categories: getting-started
 ---

+Make sure to familiarize yourself with the [System requirements][requirements], so your system is set up with suitable hardware and additional required software before installing Psychtoolbox itself.

 In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer*, unless you install for Octave on Linux via the NeuroDebian repositories.
 If you already have